edibblepdx/MNIST-single-layer-perceptron/README.md

   This is a single layer perceptron with 785 inputs (including bias=1) and 10 outputs that correspond to digits(0-9).
   The inputs are a flattened 28x28 matrix of colors valued 0 to 255, scaled down to be between 0 and 1.
 Initial weights are chosen randomly with mean 0 and standard deviation 0.5.
-It should be easy to change the learning rate, max epochs, and tolerance at which to prematurely stop training in the code, below the name guard.
+It should be easy to change the learning rate, max epochs, and tolerance at which to prematurely stop training, in the code below the name guard.
 </p>

 <p>